gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Use this API to get a list of currencies allowed in the current application.
+Retrieve a list of supported currencies for the application.
+A list of currencies allowed in the current application.
 Moreover, get the name, code, symbol, and the decimal digits of the currencies.

 *Returned Response:*